JayRabari17/AWS-Training/Resources/DEA-C01/Learnings.md

 - Athena for Spark (kinda like On top of): ![alt text](image-98.png)

 **[Partitioning [should be used when data is having low cardinality] means Partitioning means organizing data into directories (or "prefixes") and Bucketing [should be used when data is having high cardinality and we need to store data as evenly as possible.] which means records that have the same value for a property go into the same bucket. ; => The UNLOAD statement is useful when you want to output the results of a SELECT query in a non-CSV format (Parquet, ORC, Avro, and JSON) but do not require the associated table. ; -> Athena allows you to set two types of cost controls: per-query limit and per-workgroup limit.
-For each workgroup, you can set only one per-query limit and multiple per-workgroup limits.]**
+For each workgroup, you can set only one per-query limit and multiple per-workgroup limits. ; Athena can only query Std. and std. ia classes]**
 - **Athena Federated Queries**:
 ![alt text](image-99.png)
 ![alt text](image-101.png)